The Menu and Toolbar Options

 Reset View Sizes

-- Sets the Gamepedia main window back to the default layout and size.
+- Sets the Bookpedia main window back to the default layout and size.

-- Brings up a web search window where you can enter keyword(s) such as title, publisher, platform, etc. to start a search for a game.
-For more details on how to add entries, take a look at the Adding Games
+- Brings up a web search window where you can enter keyword(s) such as title, author, publisher, etc. to start a search for a book.
+For more details on how to add entries, take a look at the Adding Books

 - Brings up a blank add window for you to manually enter information.